mrapp-ke/MLRL-Boomer/doc/developer_guide/documentation.md

    build.bat apidoc_python
    ```
 ````

+The files produced by the above command should be saved to the directory `doc/developer_guide/api/python/`.

 ```{note}
 If you want to generate the API documentation for the C++ and Python code simulatenously, it is possible to use the build target `apidoc` instead of `apidoc_cpp` and `apidoc_python`.